jbdoumenjou/myblog/content/en/post/tls-story.md

 This is a huge number,
-and what it means is that the code is unbreakable without finding a way to reduce the possibilities, or any other technique to abstract from the manual resolution.
+and what it means is that the code is unbreakable without finding a way to reduce the possibilities, and any technique to abstract from the manual resolution.

 Ok, I went a little fast and there are still a lot of unknowns.
 First of all, the machines must have the same initial setting to be able to decrypt the message,